toby-marks/tobyblog/content/posts/nine-useless-jack-o-lantern-templates.md

 ![](https://res.cloudinary.com/tobyblog/image/upload/v1572452314/img/Screen_Shot_2019-10-29_at_5.43.39_PM.png)

-Surely this must be at the intersectional nexus of every single category of bad idea.
+I'd tell you to avoid this one, but surely this must be at the intersectional nexus of every single category of bad idea.